 The road between Órgiva and Lanjarón was shut.
 Planes swooped, dropping their non-bouncing bombs of water from the lake at Béznar.
 Come six in the evening, the curtains were drawn across the mountainside and we watched through binoculars as pockets of flame ignited near Cañar.
-Earlier in the day, a ‘neighbour’ was ordered from her house because of the encroaching fires.
+Earlier in the day, a neighbour was ordered from her house because of the encroaching fires.
 She sought solace in a local bar with others – her attempt at sneaking back home thwarted by the Guarda Civil.
 Another glass of vino tinto then.

 The short film below shows the black patches of earth the morning after the fires.
 It doesn’t look much but imagine seeing a creeping wall of flames coming your way.

-As ever in winter/spring, more rain is needed: to help dampen the earth that invites such fires, make skiers happy up the Sierra Nevada, provide water during the dry summer months and to wash the car – as long as there are no bits of Africa in it.
+As ever in winter/spring, more rain is needed: to help dampen the earth which invites such fires, make skiers happy up the Sierra Nevada, provide water during the dry summer months and to wash the car – as long as there are no bits of Africa in it.

 © con jamón spain